niam0r/goodreads-scraper/README.md

-Small personal project scaping a Goodreads's user quotes and building an api with the data.
+Small personal project scraping a Goodreads's user quotes and building an api with the data.
+Currently implemented React Js front end for displaying this data.